 Celeb chef Tom Kerridge’s first London opening is slightly off the beaten track between Embankment tube and Trafalgar Square, but his fame and reputation should ensure that this outpost within the Corinthia Hotel becomes as covetable as his two Michelin-starred Marlow gastropub The Hand and Flowers.

-David Collins Studio has done its best to make the high-ceilinged space (formerly Massimo’s) feel more intimate, with diners grouped around clubby horseshoe leather banquettes, but clattery acoustics can make conversation hard to hear.
-But make no mistake: this really is food to shout about.
+David Collins Studio has done its best to make the high-ceilinged space (formerly Massimo’s) feel more intimate, with diners grouped around clubby leather banquettes, but clattery acoustics can make conversation a tad difficult and some readers have been underwhelmed by the ‘pubby’ vibe.

 However, there are no quibbles when it comes to the “sublime” food delivered by Kerridge’s kitchen brigade.
 The menu naturally includes a few treasured H&F classics, which are lovingly reproduced but also tweaked to telling effect: the signature glazed omelette of smoked haddock and Parmesan, for example, is winningly pimped up with lobster, the meat so sweet that the fabulously decadent concoction eats like a soufflé.